Alamantus/OversimplifiedJS/README.md

 var upKey = C.Add(Keycode.up);
 var downKey = C.New(Keycode.down);
 ```
 Note the four different ways of doing the same thing for your convenience.
-You can find all of the keycode shortcuts on the [[Keycodes]] page in the wiki (https://github.com/Alamantus/OversimplifiedJS-Engine/wiki/Keycodes).
+You can find all of the keycode shortcuts on the [Keycodes](https://github.com/Alamantus/OversimplifiedJS-Engine/wiki/Keycodes) page in the wiki.
 Now that you have controls, you can access them by their properties `down`, `held`, and `up`, which return 'true` or `false` based on hopefully self-explanatory conditions.
 Also, as of version 0.6, there is an `Axis` control which takes a positive and negative keycode and returns -1, 0, or 1 depending upon which key is pressed or if neither are pressed.

 Next you'll want to start creating rooms.
 You create rooms in the `Rooms` namespace (which has a convenient alias `R`) The first room that Oversimplifed expects is called "Default", but you can create that room and access it with a variable like this.